 Which is to say: There are big games you remember, and big games where you were too young (or, you know, not-born) to enjoy.
-And if you have kids, or plan to have them at your party this year, you know whether they’re too young to appreciate the impossible catches, improbable field goal misses and finely executed trick plays this year’s game might offer.
-And you need to plan accordingly.
+And if you have kids, or plan to have them at your football party this year, you know whether they’re too young to appreciate the impossible catches, improbable field goal misses and finely executed trick plays this year’s game might offer.
+And if you hope to throw a kid-friendly Big Game Party, you need to plan accordingly.

 After all, a football-watching party with kids—no matter the age—is different from one you would’ve thrown B.C. (before children).
 You’ll probably skip the keg, the questionable wagering, the four-letter reactions to plays both good and bad.
-(Well, maybe…) But here’s how you should plan, based on how old the kids are.
+(Well, maybe…) But here are some Big Game party ideas kids will love, based on how old those kids are.

 If they’re newborns…

-Ah, baby’s first Big Game.
+Ah, baby’s first Big Game viewing party.
 A special occasion he or she will no doubt treasure for the rest of his or her days.
 Or, you know, forget.
 Because babies.

 The game: If they’re really new, your baby probably won’t even wake up while you watch the game, so long as you and your friends can follow it without jumping and cheering.
 That said, you might want to DVR the thing, in case your little bundle of joy decides to wail through the second quarter.
 Your friends won’t mind, right?